UMass-RC/unity-docs/docs/connecting/ssh.md

     In Windows Notepad, you can save a file with no extension in the 'All Files' category, and windows will add the `.txt` extension regardless, which won't work.

     The Mac TextEdit doesn't even have the option to save as `.txt`, which is tremendously unhelpful.
-[This can be changed in the TextEdit config.](https://www.techyuga.com/how-to-save-files-in-txt-format-in-textedit-on-mac/)
+You can make your current file plain-text formatted using ⌘-⇧-T, and [you can add plain-text as a 'Save as' option in the config.](https://macreports.com/how-to-create-a-text-txt-file-on-a-mac/)

     The most reliable way to put your OpenSSH config file in the correct location is to open the terminal and use the `mv` (move) command, which will rename files with no fuss.